Gurudas Nagar railway station

 Gurudas Nagar railway station is a Kolkata Suburban Railway Station on the Diamond Harbour Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 Gurudas Nagar railway station is situated beside Diamond Harbour Road, Durganagar, Lalbati, Gurudas Nagar, South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1883, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Baruipur Junction to Diamond Harbour via Gurudas Nagar.

 Electrification

 Electrification from Baruipur Junction to Diamond Harbour including Gurudas Nagar was completed with 25 kV AC overhead system in 1965–66.

 Station complex

-The platform is very much well sheltered.
+The platform is well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.